polysyllabic/chaos/docs/chaosface.md

 Bit Donations
 -------------

 Bit donations work similarly to channel-points redemptions.
-You must have stored a valid PubSub token for your channel.
+You must have stored a valid EventSub token for your channel.
 (See the setup instructions above.)

-When enabled, this feature monitors incomming cheers, and bit donations above a certain threshold will give the user modifier credits.
+When enabled, this feature monitors incoming cheers, and bit donations above a certain threshold will give the user modifier credits.
 You can set the number of bits required to earn a credit in the "Bits per mod credit" field.

-If you select "Allow multiple credits per cheer," The user can earn multiple credits by donating multiples of the base amount.
+If you select "Allow multiple credits per cheer," the user can earn multiple credits by donating multiples of the base amount.
 For example, if the default for a credit is 100 bits, and the user donates 200 bits, they will earn 2 mod credits.
 If this option is disabled, the user will only get 1 credit per donation over the minimum threshold, regardless of the size of the donation.

 There is no record kept of odd numbers of bits in between donations.
-For example, if the bits-per-credit setting is 100 is a user donates 69 bits in one donation and 31 in a second, they will not earn a credit.
+For example, if the bits-per-credit setting is 100 and a user donates 69 bits in one donation and 31 in a second, they will not earn a credit.

-As with channel-point redemptions, credits are only applied automatically while chaosface is running and connected to Twitch.
+As with channel-point redemptions, credits are only applied automatically while Chaosface is running and connected to Twitch.
 If you want to give credits for donations that come in at other times, you need to add the credits manually.